julyanvdw/Abelian_Sandpile_HPC/README.md

 This repository contains implementations of the **Abelian Sandpile Model** using both **serial** and **MPI-based parallel** approaches.
 These were developed as part of a high-performance computing project to study scalability and simulation efficiency.

+> Note: execution time is noticeable depending on simulation size.
 ---

 ##  Contents